liuzhousi/FPGC4/Documentation/docs/progress.md

 - Write system test code in C
 - Implement true GPIO
 - Different SPI speeds for different modules (25MHz for W5500 and SPI flash)
+- Add all signals to gtkwave for simulation
 - Improve C compiler
-- Proper placement of Synchronizers (dual flip flops).
-Make single module at top verilog file, put all signals in this one module
 - Stabilize PS/2 input?
 - Stabilize GPIO when module
-- Remove stabilizers in CPU
 - UART buffer in hardware
 - Move ROM to MU
 - Improve and write more libraries